DeluxeOwl/chronicle/README.md

 - cqrs example
 - a "prod ready" sink with postgres, maybe with NATS
-- system wide constraints: like unique usernames
+- handling system wide constraints: like unique usernames
 - event deletion/compaction - or archiving
 - first class support for sagas/workflows (maybe a separate package)
 - jobs? that might be out of scope but could work as a separate project